The Biochemical Nature of Cyanobacteria

 The solution to this puzzle is the development of a CO2 concentrating mechanism (CCM).
 CCM has two primary functional elements.
 Firstly, the presence of several inorganic carbon Ci (e.g., CO2, HCO3) transporters that deliver HCO3 intracellularly.
 Secondly, the containment of Rubisco in carboxysome protein microbodies within the cell (the sites of CO2 elevation).
 Rubisco is the first enzyme in the Calvin cycle (or photosynthetic carbon reduction (PCR) cycle) that assimilates CO2 into organic carbon compounds.
 CCM results in an ensuing accumulation of HCO3 within the cell to ratios as high as 1000-fold with regard to total exogenous Ci levels, irrespective of the type of uptake substrate, CO2 or HCO3 (Badger et al., 2006).

-Active Ci Uptake: Ci transporters
+Active Ci uptake: Ci transporters

 So far, a total of five different uptake systems have been identified (Figure 1), including three HCO3 transporters and two CO2 uptake systems.